 As I dry fit the arm and wing for my little test, I noticed something about the model as a whole.
 Several pieces have some very solid contact points, which you can see on the smoke/crow pieces or the wings.
 But there are also a few pieces with very small contact points, such as the left hand that holds the brazier or the crown which has a contact point for the head of a crow.
 This means that overall the model can be a little delicate.
 This isn’t a negative per say but it is something that should be kept in mind during the assembly and painting process lest you inadvertently break some dainty detail you weren’t paying attention to.

 Overall if I had to give this model some sort of rating, I would give a 8 out of 10.
 The casting is very good with crisp and sharp details even on the feathered wings.
 There is some minor mold slips on some parts of the model, with the one on the left wing being the most difficult one to fix.
 Some minor bubbles are present but those are relatively easy to fix with a bit of putty and some sanding.
 The gates are placed pretty well but still requires a bit of care when snipping them off to make sure that nothing of value is lost.
 Also, with the gates attached to the contact points a little effort is needed to ensure a good fit is had.
+So there is a decent amount of work that needs to be done.
 However, that being said these are fairly minor things when you take into account that these models are casted by hand and a little elbow grease is expected when it comes to these more boutique models to get them ready; ask anyone who’s put together a garage kit and they’ll have some horror stories to tell.